 When I turned around, there must have been thousands of birds flying over my head; it was so cool to witness.
 It felt like an episode of planet earth!
 We also saw puffins diving for fish in the water here.

-After the four-hour whale watching tour, we headed over to Braggs island for a camp fire dinner, which was one of the resettled islands.
-Such a nice way to end an amazing day!
+After the four-hour whale-watching tour, we headed to Braggs island for a campfire dinner, one of the resettled islands.
+Such a nice way to end a fantastic day!

 Twillingate and Fogo Island are two other places where you can often see whales in the summer.
 I did a boat tour in Twillingate in July with Twillingate Adventures, but unfortunately, the Capelin hadn’t come to shore yet, so we didn’t see any whales.

 King’s Point is another great place in Central Newfoundland to see whales.
-They even have a whale pavilion set up in town where you can see the world’s largest reconstruction of a humpback whale!
-Check out By the Sea Inn and Cafe for a great meal by the sea – it’s also a lovely place to stay the night.
-If you want to get closer, you can join a tour with King’s Point Boat Tours and Adventures.
+They even have a whale pavilion where you can see the world’s largest reconstruction of a humpback whale!

-While stunning, the West Coast of Newfoundland isn’t the best place to see whales in Newfoundland, in comparison to the East Coast.
+While stunning, the West Coast of Newfoundland isn’t the best place to see whales in Newfoundland compared to the East Coast.
 That said, there are places to see them here.

-If you’re in Gros Morne National Park, you can take a scenic boat tour of Bonne Bay with Bontours, where you can whales as well as fjords, bald eagles, moose, and seabirds.
+If you’re in Gros Morne National Park, you can take a scenic boat tour of Bonne Bay with Bontours, where you can see whales as well as fjords, bald eagles, moose, and seabirds.
 It is a photographer’s paradise!